Updated: Dec 1, 2020

-We are happy to announce the theme for the month of November on CCYSC Blog:
+We are happy to announce the theme for the month of November and December on the CCYSC Blog:

 'Ways of Listening to Children and Youth'

 The new sociology of childhood brought to light and attention to a new conceptualization of childhood that recognizes children as capable of contributing to debates in the society that concern their well-being, development, and daily life and voicing concerns.
 Researchers underline listening as a pedagogical tool in making space for and understanding children’s feelings, words, and actions and make sense of these in the social contexts in which children are not only growing up against the backdrop of but are also as active participants in the everyday conduct.
 Yet there remains little documentation of young children’s views (Clark et al 2003), especially in the context of narratives within the neoliberal policy and research agenda that serves to maximize curricular pursuits (Yoon and Nguyen-Templeton 2019).
 In the aftermath of the COVID-19 outbreak, where education and leisure opportunities of children are significantly disrupted and transformed, it is even more important that children are listened to and their perspectives accounted for to be able to improve their experiences.